 How can I see my PAG-IBIG MP2 Savings contributions?

 If you’ve applied for a virtual Pag-IBIG account, you will be able to see your contributions in the portal.

-Can I invest in MP2 again after maturity?
+Can I invest in PAG-IBIG MP2 Savings again after maturity?

-Yes, some people even recommend putting the whole amount into it as a lump sum and wait for another 5 years to mature.
+Yes, some people even recommend putting the whole amount into it as a lump sum and waiting for another 5 years to mature.
 It can become a nice nest egg for retirement.